scottjasoncohen/amex/README.md

 ## The Project Setup

 Project setup took about a half-hour, mostly thanks to Git troubleshooting with my remote repo.
-I used NPM to install Next.js, which includes react, react-dom, the testing modules, and all the good stuff that you'll find in the package.json.
+I used NPM to install Next.js, which includes react, react-dom, and all the good stuff that you'll find in the package.json.
+I added the React testing library and Vitest separately.